 Vegan substitutions can be tricky, but I've found a way that works best for me in terms of taste and texture!
 Again, I always follow my usual recipe for cookies, but with a couple substitutions!

 Bob's Red Mill makes a really excellent Egg Replacer (which also happen to be gluten-free!)

 I usually buy mine online through Amazon.ca or Amazon.com as this particular product can be hard to find in-store!
-I use this egg replacer in my cookie recipe as well as in my vegan royal icing!
+I use this egg replacer in my cookie recipe, and sometimes in my vegan royal icing!